DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         -  🩹decreased number of tickets should indicate a decreased number of problems with a system
         -  🩹Increase in the average service ticket time to close

-   - 🍮**Key Risk Indicator (KRIs)**: Key risk indicators are used to tell those in charge of risk management how risky an activity is and how much impact changes are having on that risk profile.
+   - 🍮**Key Risk Indicator (KRIs)**:KRI serves as a warning of increased risk.
+Key risk indicators are used to tell those in charge of risk management how risky an activity is and how much impact changes are having on that risk profile.
 Identifying key risk indicators and monitoring them can help to identify high-risk areas earlier in their lifecycle.
 Key Risk Indicators (KRIs) allow for a more proactive approach to cybersecurity.
    - Key Risk Indicators (KRIs) are a class of metrics used to measure exposure to potential harm.
 Examples of KRIs include,
        - 🛰️Decrease in successful install updates
        - 🛰️Increase in system failures